JuliaSparse/Pardiso.jl/README.md

 ## Basic Usage

 This section will explain how to solve equations using `Pardiso.jl` with the default settings of the library.
-For more advanced usage there is a section further down.
+For more advanced users there is a section further down.

 ## Creating the PardisoSolver

 A `PardisoSolver` is created with `PardisoSolver()` for solving with PARDISO 5.0 or `MKLPardisoSolver()` for solving with MKL PARDISO.
 This object will hold the settings of the solver and will be passed into the solve functions.
-In the following sections an instance of a `PardisoSolver` or a `MKLPardisoSolver()` will be referred to as `ps`.
+In the following sections an instance of a `PardisoSolver` or an `MKLPardisoSolver()` will be referred to as `ps`.

 ### Solving